-Noise impacts during the construction phase of Alternative 2 would be identical to Alternative 1, except for the location and orientation of the firing ranges, and below the threshold for sensitive receptors or continuous exposure.
+Noise impacts during the construction phase of Alternative 2 would be identical to Alternative 1 except for the location and orientation of the firing ranges and associated notional surface danger zones (SDZs) and below the threshold for sensitive receptors or continuous exposure.
 Given these assessments, potential noise impacts associated with construction activities for Alternative 2 would be less than significant.